Glossary

 Third-Party Cookie

-Advertising services typically use a third-party cookie to access customer data collected from other websites.
-If you ever searched for a shirt on a clothing site and the same shirt (and other ones like it) appear in display ads on other websites, it’s because advertising services or brands are using third-party data to retarget you based on your prior online activity.
+A third-party cookie is a tracking cookie placed on a user’s browser by a domain other than the website they are visiting, typically used for cross-site tracking, advertising, and retargeting.
+If you ever searched for a shirt on a clothing site and the same shirt (and other ones like it) appear in display ads on other websites, it’s because advertising services or brands are using third-party data to retarget you through programmatic advertising based on your prior online activity.

 Information provided by third-party cookies are used to target consumers with ads based on consumer interests and browsing history gathered from website searches and browser activity.
 These third parties, like ad servers and social media sites, track information by enabling ads to retarget prospective customers as they move from site to site.
 If you didn’t purchase that shirt, third parties will remind you of it in the hopes that you’ll buy it.